 We have several ongoing and identified M&A initiatives.
 We are actively looking for value accretive transactions to meet our production target goal of 30,000 boepd by end 2024.
-The company has a supportive strategic shareholder in Petromal, which owns a 36 perc ent share of the Company , and is - The key strategy of PetroNor is, in addition to developing existing assets and organic growth, to acquire additional oil and gas licences and pursue acquisition opportunities.
+The company has a supportive strategic shareholder in Petromal, which owns a 36 perc ent share of the Company, and is part of National Holding in Abu Dhabi.
+Petromal will support in providing access to further growth capital if the right accretive opportunities are identified.

+The key strategy of PetroNor is, in addition to developing existing assets and organic growth, to acquire additional oil and gas licences and pursue acquisition opportunities.